-One may wonder what the real estate boom has to do with printing, surely they are two different niches, and how does the former affect the latter?
+One may wonder what the real estate boom has to do with printing.
+Indeed, they are two different niches, and how does the former affect the latter?

 Earlier the print industry relied on various small jobs, and the main chunk of their business came from annual reports.
-Still, as people turned more environment friendly, the well designed yearly reports of the past, become obsolete as everyone preferred electronic communication.
+Still, as people turned more environment friendly, the well designed yearly reports of the past became obsolete as everyone preferred electronic communication.

-The business was saved by real estate, the brochures which are usually well designed and printed on glossy paper typically cost the companies a hefty fee of around $60 a brochure.
-But for the real estate company, the brochure cost is only a speck in its canvas, a company which sells $45 million in property can more than afford to shell out $30,000 to $40,000 for its brochures.
+The business was saved by real estate; the brochures, usually well designed and printed on glossy paper, typically cost the companies a hefty fee of around $60 a brochure.
+But for the real estate company, the brochure cost is only a speck in its canvas.
+A company that sells $45 million in property can more than afford to shell out $30,000 to $40,000 for its brochures.

-Since the real estate market is based on marketing, the promoters don’t hesitate to shell out extra for better paper or cardboard, and various new techniques of printing even going so far to use invisible ink and pop up designs.
+Since the real estate market is based on marketing, the promoters don’t hesitate to shell out extra for better paper or cardboard and various new printing techniques, even going so far as to use invisible ink and pop up designs.

-Real estate brochures provide validation for the clients who buy the condos and properties the promoters sell.
+Real estate brochures validate the clients who buy the condos and properties the promoters sell.
 They include a lot of information like the floor plans and other details, and hence the customer would refer to the brochure from time to time while the construction is still on.